Ida Hoff: Self employed medical practitioner

 In April 1911 the cantonal authorities granted her a license to open her own medical surgery.
 Soon after this she left her employment and her "service apartment" at the medical Uni-Clinic and moved into her own premises in the Marktgasse ("Market Street") where she opened a medical practice for internal medicine.
 A year later she moved to larger premises in the Amthausgasse (literally:Office-building Street).
 Both were centrally located in the heart of the old city.

 Hoff moved into self employment with some misgivings.
 At that time, in the whole of Bern, there were just four female doctors working in general practice, compared to 128 male colleagues.
 Her doubts proved unfounded, however, and she very quickly found she had plenty of patients.
-She inspired confidence with her sound, always up to date medical knowledge, a strong sense of responsibility, a certain imperturbable calmness of approach and a powerful determination to do good.
-Her diagnoses were almost always correct; and she communicated them with honesty, clarity, and appropriate sensitivity.
+She inspired confidence with her sound, always up to date medical knowledge, a strong sense of responsibility, a certain imperturbable calmness on approach and a powerful determination to do good.
+Her diagnoses were almost always correct and she communicated them with honesty, clarity, and appropriate sensitivity.

 In September 1913 she was able to present herself as Bern's first female in the directors office of the city's principal secondary school for girls.
 The occasion was given added piquancy by the fact that it was in this same school director's office that, as a child she had been reprimanded twenty years earlier on account of her "excessively high spirited conduct".
 Once regular medical checkups had been established as a feature of school life, equivalent controls were introduced for other schools in Bern.
 Over the next 32 years Ida Hoff developed the service, inoculating hundreds of girls and providing to parents, every spring, reports about their daughters' physical development, although she tended to not refer to these aspects of her work in public speeches.
 Her programme for the children included gymnastics, prophylaxis and hygiene, metaphorically "removing the stockings from the dirty feet and legs".
 Reflecting the endemic medical problems of the time and place, she was involved in struggles against several major epidemics of tuberculosis, flu and scarlet fever.